xLorey/FluxLoader/docs/WritePlugin.md

 }

 /**
- * Processing the output of a value from the API
+ * Processing the output of a value from the API.md
  * @param args arguments
- * @return returns a constant value from the API
+ * @return returns a constant value from the API.md
  */
 @SubscriSinglebeEvent(eventName = "getConstantInfo")
 public String getConstantInfoHandler(String arg){